mehdimerai/wave_amplitude/README.md

 # wave_amplitude
-Convert a batch of WAVE files into CSV Amplitude files
+Convert a batch of WAVE files into CSV Amplitude files using Numpy, Python.
+This work could be helpful for people working around signal processing and looking for a Mathlab open source alternative for this specific function.

 # tutorial